-As a Travel RN, you only need to obtain one license in each state.
+As a traveling registered nurse, you only need to obtain one license in each state.
 If you are part of a compact state, then the licensing process can be pretty quick and easy.

-As a Travel NP, you often have to obtain two to three licenses per state.
+As a traveling nurse practitioner, you often have to obtain two to three licenses per state.
 You need the RN license, the ARNP one, and sometimes a prescribing license to order medications.
 Since more licenses as an NP are needed, the licensing process can take much longer.

-As a Travel NP, you have to make sure your DEA certificate is changed to each state you work in or you will not be able to prescribe controlled substances.
+As a travel NP, you will also have to make sure your DEA certificate is changed to each state you work in or you will not be able to prescribe controlled substances.

 Both the RN and NP scope of practice varies by state.
 As an RN, you are carrying out orders given by an MD, NP, or PA.
 As an NP, some states allow full practice authority.
 This means an NP can work independently.
 Other states with stricter laws may require an NP to have a practice agreement with a physician, in which supervision is needed.
 The state board of nursing will need a copy of this practice agreement to keep on file.